 The core of football tactics is the formation of the team.
-In football (soccer) the formations are classified in names consisting of numbers that represent defense, midfielders and attackers (the goalkeeper is unnecessary to involve in this tactical aspect).
+In football (soccer) the formations are classified in names consisting of numbers that represent defenders, midfielders and attackers (the goalkeeper is unnecessary to involve in this tactical aspect).
 Here are some of the most utilized formations in football presented in a historical overview.

 Formations are simplified ways to describe a team’s positional tactic schematically.
 As Jonathan Wilson writes in Inverting the Pyramid: "designations of formations can at times seem a little arbitrary.
 Just how far behind the main striker does the second striker have to play for 4–4–2 to become 4–4–1–1?
 And how advanced do the wide midfielders have to be for that to become a 4–2–3–1?"

 You probably never guess the existence of this formation in serious circumstances.
-It was a while ago, though, more exactly in the 19th Century in the pre-modern era of football.
+It was a while ago, though, more exactly in the 19th century in the pre-modern era of football.

 Instead of the usual defender-midfielder-forward configuration, the so-called Metodo system brought a formation with four units into practice.
-This formation was used by Italy and helped the team to win the 1934 and 1938 World Cups
+This formation was used by Italy and helped the team to win the 1934 and 1938 World Cups.

 This modern way of organizing the team was used by England in the 1966 World Cup as an alternative to their 4-1-3-2.
-It was the first formation without wing forwards.
+It was the first formation ever without wing forwards.

 This formation with five defending players was developed by the famous Inter coach Helenio Herrera.
 The 5-4-1 system was focused on defense, but also allowed counter attacks.

-Both Italian clubs and the Italian national team had success with 5-4-1, including the World Cup silver medal in 1970.
+Both Italian clubs and the Italian national team had success with 5-4-1, including the World Cup silver medal won in 1970.

-The game system included factors of collective strategy and with players working over a big part of the field.
+The playing system included factors of collective strategy and with players working over a big part of the field.
 Lots of teams around the world are using the 4-4-2 formation today and it is especially preferred in British top football.